Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides detailed guidance on when to use each mode (e.g., 'auto recommended', 'keyword exact match', 'team only for team plans') and output formats, but does not explicitly state when not to use this tool versus alternatives.
+The description provides guidance on when to use each mode (e.g., 'auto recommended', 'keyword exact match'), which is helpful for mode selection.
+However, it lacks explicit guidance on when to use this search tool versus other available tools, such as memory retrieval or batch operations.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.